CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Experiments

 In terms of efficiency, compared to prior state-of-the-art MLLM-based methods \cite{cherti2023reproducible,wang2023image}, our approach incurs additional computational time and storage for constructing the entity-based image candidate index and the shared image embedding cache.
-Specifically, the largest variant of Text2Pic Swift (Text2Pic Swift-L) requires an extra 71 GB of storage space and 34 hours of preparation time, which involves building the entity-based image candidate index and the shared image embedding cache.
-For context, BEiT-3-L requires 2280 hours for a 30-epoch training cycle, the extra 34 hours for Text2Pic Swift-L's setup is quite minimal which only about 0.14\% of the total time BEiT-3-L needs for training.
-Furthermore, the integration of an index and cache markedly reduces the training duration for Text2Pic Swift-L. It only requires 45 hours per epoch, culminating in a total of 930 hours for 30 epochs.
-Owing to the Decoupling-BEiT-3 architectural efficiency and vector-based distance computation, which involves an entity-based image candidates index for filtering and image embedding cache, Text2Pic Swift significantly streamlines the retrieval process.
-In the AToMiC base setting, Text2Pic Swift-B has managed to reduce the retrieval time significantly, from 363.6 milliseconds to mere 4.2 milliseconds, when compared to D-BEiT-3-B-Frozen.
-For Text2Pic Swift-L, the reduction in retrieval time is even more remarkable, the time required for Text2Pic Swift-L to retrieve images is only about 1.1\% of the time taken by D-BEiT-3-L-Frozen.
+Specifically, the largest variant of CFIR (CFIR-L) requires an extra 71 GB of storage space and 34 hours of preparation time, which involves building the entity-based image candidate index and the shared image embedding cache.
+For context, BEiT-3-L requires 2280 hours for a 30-epoch training cycle, the extra 34 hours for CFIR-L's setup is quite minimal which only about 0.14\% of the total time BEiT-3-L needs for training.
+Furthermore, the integration of an index and cache markedly reduces the training duration for CFIR-L. It only requires 45 hours per epoch, culminating in a total of 930 hours for 30 epochs.
+Owing to the Decoupling-BEiT-3 architectural efficiency and vector-based distance computation, which involves an entity-based image candidates index for filtering and image embedding cache, CFIR significantly streamlines the retrieval process.
+In the AToMiC base setting, CFIR-B has managed to reduce the retrieval time significantly, from 363.6 milliseconds to mere 4.2 milliseconds, when compared to D-BEiT-3-B-Frozen.
+For CFIR-L, the reduction in retrieval time is even more remarkable, the time required for CFIR-L to retrieve images is only about 1.1\% of the time taken by D-BEiT-3-L-Frozen.